TL;DR:

 Visible Mold Spots

-Mold often manifests as specks but can quickly spread across walls, ceilings, and grout lines.
+Mold often manifests as specks but can quickly spread across walls, ceilings, shower curtains, and grout lines.
 It can appear in a variety of colors:

-• White Mold: Sometimes looks like a thin, almost powdery layer, white mold can be found on damp organic materials like wood.
+- White Mold: Sometimes looks like a thin, almost powdery layer, white mold can be found on unpainted surfaces or damp organic materials like wood.

 Musty Odor

 A persistent musty smell in your bathroom, even in the absence of visible mold, suggests that mold spores are present in the air or hidden surfaces.
-This odor is a strong indicator of a mold problem, as mold emits a distinctive smell as it grows and spreads.
+This is one of the most common early indicators of mold problems.
+If your bathroom smells damp or earthy, it’s time to investigate.

 Water Damage